Courses

 SPAN 312 — Filmmaking in Spanish

 Through a hands-on learning approach to the art of filmmaking, students will explore and experiment with the core components of cinematographic production: screenplay writing, directing, lighting, sound engineering, camera technique, and digital editing.
 As a focused language course, the class is designed to introduce students to the artistic and technical terminology employed in Spanish and Latin American film production.
-Moreover, students will purposefully use this language as they write, design, create and edit film projects of their own.
-This course includes a Community-Based Learning component in which students may collaborate with a local organization that serves Spanish-speakers to produce a short documentary film.
+Moreover, students will purposefully use Spanish as they write, design, create, and edit film projects of their own.
+This course includes a Community-Based Learning component in which students may collaborate with a local organization that serves Spanish speakers to produce a short documentary film.
 Conducted in Spanish.

 Prerequisite: SPAN 305